MackHeller/Copernican-Sky/brd.md

 >
 > Tertiary Attributes
 >
-> Armor – Can only be increased via items worn, reduces incoming damage
+> Armour – Can only be increased via items worn, reduces incoming damage
 > by a percent up to a cap.
 Small chance that when taking a hit, instead
 > becomes a block, can be increased by Attribute Mastery.
 >